mortie/nbon/README.md

 writing a float serializer + parser which round-trips every number correctly?), you don't need to worry about whitespace, etc.

-As a result, NBON should be much faster than JSON.
+NBON should also be much faster for a computer to serialize and parse.

-The obvious drawback is that JSON is completely human readable.
+The obvious advantage of JSON is of course that it's pure plain text.

 ## Comparison to other binary JSON variants